Cod fishing in Newfoundland: 20th century fishing methods and the fishery collapse

 In 1904 the British and French governments signed the Entente Cordiale which, among many other matters, extinguished French claims to Newfoundland in exchange for the Îles de Los off West Africa.

 In 1951 factory fishing began with new super-trawlers such as the 'Fairtry'; 280 feet long and 2,600 gross tons.

 The cod catch peaked in 1968 at 810,000 tons, approximately three times more than the maximum yearly catch achieved before the super-trawlers.
 Approximately eight million tons of cod were caught between 1647 and 1750, a period encompassing 25 to 40 cod generations.
 The factory trawlers took the same amount in 15 years.

 The industry collapsed entirely in the early 1990s owing to overfishing and debatably, greed, lack of foresight and poor local administration.
 By 1993 six cod populations had collapsed, forcing a belated moratorium on fishing.
 Spawning biomass had decreased by at least 75% in all stocks, by 90% in three of the six stocks, and by 99% in the case of 'northern' cod, previously the largest cod fishery in the world.

 After a 10-year moratorium on fishing begun in 1992, the cod had still not returned.
 It was thought that the local ecosystem might have changed, one possibility being that greater numbers of capelin, which used to provide food for the cod, might be eating the juvenile cod.
 The waters appeared to be dominated by crab and shrimp rather than fish.
 However, by 2011 it became apparent that the fisheries were returning to their original abundance, just more slowly than had been anticipated.

+In 2024, the Canadian government lifted the fishing ban for cod off the north and east coasts of Newfoundland and Labrador.
+It allowed commercial fishing for the first time since 1992 and set the total allowable catch at 18,000 tons.